 There is nothing you can’t buy in Madrid!
 The city has countless shopping areas, and all have a unique touch about them, making it possible to find anything you’re looking for.
 These are some of the best shopping areas in Madrid:

-- Gran Vía: Gran Vía is not only Madrid’s main thoroughfare, it is also packed with popular clothing stores, like Zara, Mango, Loewe, Primark, H&M and a lot more fashionable and affordable shops.
-This area is very pleasant because you’ll be surrounded by remarkable historic buildings.
+- Gran Vía: Gran Vía is not only Madrid’s main thoroughfare, it is also packed with popular clothing stores, like Zara, Mango, Loewe, Primark, H&M and more fashionable high street shops.
+This is a pleasant area to shop because you’ll be surrounded by remarkable historic buildings.

 - Calle Preciados: This pedestrian street starts at Puerta del Sol and is always packed with passers-by.
 Along with Calle del Carmen and Calle Arenal it makes one of the city’s most important commercial areas.
 It includes stores like El Corte Inglés, Fnac, Pimkie, Springfield and Zara.

-- Calle Serrano: Located in the elegant neighborhood of Salamanca, the Calle Serrano is flanked by splendid classical buildings.
-It is a high-end shopping street in Madrid with the most luxurious fashion brands such as, Chanel, Gucci, Miu Miu, Carolina Herrera and Manolo Blahnik.
+- Calle Serrano: Located in the elegant neighbourhood of Salamanca, the Calle Serrano is flanked by splendid classical buildings.
+It is a high-end shopping street in Madrid with the most luxurious fashion brands such as Chanel, Gucci, Miu Miu, Carolina Herrera and Manolo Blahnik.
 This street is also called the “Golden Mile” of Madrid, a paradise for those that like high-end jewellery stores.

 Despite the passage of time, Madrid is full of traditional and buzzing food markets where the vendors treat their customers kindly.
 These are some of the most famous markets in Madrid:

-- Mercado de San Miguel (Market of San Miguel): Situated in the historic center, the Market of San Miguel is a spectacular and historic covered market.
-Its numerous and traditional stands offer fresh and high quality products.
-This market is one of the city’s most popular places to visit.
-It even offers delicious tapas.
+- Mercado de San Miguel (Market of San Miguel): Situated in the historic centre, the San Miguel Market is a spectacular, historic covered market.
+Its numerous traditional stands offer fresh and high-quality products.
+This market is one of the city’s most popular places to visit, even offering delicious tapas.